 Kristal Hansley.
 Kristal is an entrepreneur and advocates for solar power to help hard-working families reduce monthly expenses.
 Furthermore, she is the first African American Woman CEO in the community solar industry.
 In fact, Hansley started WeSolar to “bring under-resourced communities affordable access to local community solar and to assist commercial properties with energy efficiency.”

 President and CEO of Solar Electric Power Association

 The Solar Electric Power Association (SEPA) is a nationwide non-profit devoted to helping its members make more intelligent decisions with their solar systems.
 Ham has been with SEPA since 1992.
 SEPA focuses on bridging the gap between utility companies and the solar industry.
 About her work, Ham says

 “We do a lot of work educating the two industries about the other … so that they can work more effectively in partnership going forward because we believe that without the electric utilities, it’s going to be very difficult for solar to truly meet its full potential.”

 Founder and Executive Director of Women in Solar

 In 2013, Kristen Nicole wrote a letter to prominent solar organizations “condemning their nonchalant attitude towards gender equality and sexism at industry conferences, like Solar Power International (SPI) and Intersolar North America.”
-Her critique of gender politics as they play out at major solar industry events has inspired many solar industry women.
+Indeed, by critiquing gender politics as they play out at major solar industry events, Nicole has inspired many women in the solar industry.

 Eden Full Goh